Resilient-Labs/playbook/safe-space.md

 ###Anonymous Report

-You can make an anonymous report here [Google Form].
+You can make an anonymous report [here](https://goo.gl/forms/y5jizzAR6zZckgYZ2).

 We can't follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.